any-docs/css/content/reference/selectors/_doublecolon_-webkit-inner-spin-button/index.md

 ### Changing the cursor in the spin controls

-In this example, the CSS {{cssxref("cursor")}} is changed to `pointer` whenever the cursor is positioned over the inner part of the input's spin controls.
+In this example, the CSS `cursor` is changed to `pointer` whenever the cursor is positioned over the inner part of the input's spin controls.

 #### HTML